Fios-Quest/YouTube-Scripts/src/fun/rust-is-hard.md

 I built it, and our hypothesis was right,

-It was significantly faster and more efficient than similar systems but...
+It was 4 times faster and 5 times more memory efficient than our equivilant systems but...

 no one wanted to touch it

-It was different, scary, and in reality, not worth the gains we saw to learn it
+It was different, scary, and in reality, those gains werent _really_ worth it

 No one but me touched it...

-until we hired a junior developer straight out of bootcamp
+until we hired a junior developer straight out of a bootcamp

 They took to it like a duck to water

 That left me wondering

+If they could learn it

-If, with six months programming experience they could learn it
+with six months programming experience,

 it couldn't be that much harder than anything they'd done up to that point